A guide to electric car home charging and charger installation

 Find out more about how much it is to buy, run, and charge an electric car, and how far an EV can go on a single charge.

-And if you're interested in powering your EV, at OVO we offer the EV Everywhere tariff, which includes:
+And if you're interested in powering your EV, plug in to OVO Drive!

-- A tree planted every year for every member
+- A tree planted in your name every single year you’re with us4

 If you'd like to find out more about how to charge your EV not just at home, but at work or on the go, check out our handy guide.